 Are you looking for a better way for your child to learn math?
-Math Circles engage kids in intensive, joy-filled math explorations that help your child develop number sense, deep concept understanding, math skills mastery, and advanced problem solving strategies...in a context of discovery and play.
+Math Circles are intensive, joy-filled math explorations that help your child develop deep concept understanding, math skills mastery, and advanced problem solving strategies in a context of discovery and play.

-Participants in each Artful Math Circle will receive:
+Math Circles are customized to meet the needs of each child.
+Participants in an Artful Math Circle will receive:

 - meaningful math discovery sessions for deep concept learning